A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Optimality of Theorem

 \section{Optimality of Theorem~\ref{thmSwapDP}}

 Throughout this appendix we make the following assumptions.
-Following Proposition~\ref{propInvariantsOfSwap}, we may assume there is a single matching variable, a single non-matching holding variable and a single swapping variable.
-Let $\mathscr M$, $\mathscr H$ and $\mathscr S$ be the domains for the matching variable, the non-matching holding variable and the swapping variable respectively.
+Following Proposition~\ref{propInvariantsOfSwap}, we may assume there is a single matching variable, a single nonmatching holding variable, and a single swapping variable.
+Let $\mathscr M$, $\mathscr H$, and $\mathscr S$ be the domains for the matching variable, the nonmatching holding variable, and the swapping variable, respectively.
 Define $\Xprod = \bigcup_{k=1}^\infty (\mathscr M \times \mathscr H \times \mathscr S)^k$.
 (Note $\Xcef \subset \Xprod$, but we cannot assume the reverse inclusion.)

-Recall that $b = \max \{0, n_{m\cdot\cdot} \mid \mathrm{there\ are\ two\ records\ with\ different\ values\ in\ matching\ stratum\ } m \in \mathscr M\}$; that $o = p/(1-p)$; and that $d(k)$ denotes the $k$-th derangement number (see equation~\eqref{eqRecurrence}).
+Recall that $b = \max \{0, n_{m\cdot\cdot} \mid \mathrm{there}\allowbreak\ \mathrm{are}\allowbreak\ \mathrm{two}\allowbreak\ \mathrm{records}\allowbreak\ \mathrm{with}\allowbreak\ \mathrm{different}\allowbreak\ \mathrm{values}\allowbreak\ \mathrm{in}\allowbreak\ \mathrm{matching}\allowbreak\ \mathrm{stratum}\allowbreak\ m \in \mathscr M\}$; that $o = p/(1-p)$; and that $d(k)$ denotes the $k$-th derangement number (see Equation~\ref{eqRecurrence}).

 \begin{theorem} Assume that $\abs{\mathscr H}, \abs{\mathscr S} \ge 2$ (so that $\D \in \DSwap$ are not all singletons and swapping is not completely vacuous).

 Suppose that the PSA satisfies \SpecSwapProdGen.
 Then: \begin{enumerate}[label=(\Alph*)] \item If $p \in \{0,1\}$, then there exists a universe $\D_0 \in \DSwap$ such that $\epsilon_{\D_0} = \infty$. \item If $0 < p < 1$, then there exists a universe $\D_0 \in \DSwap$ such that $\epsilon_{\D_0} \ge \ln o$. \item If $0 < p < 1$, then there exists a universe $\D_0 \in \DSwap$ such that $\epsilon_{\D_0} \ge 0.5 \ln [d(b)/d(b-2)] - \ln (o)$. \end{enumerate} \end{theorem}